Infinite Self-Shuffling Words

 If such a $k$ exists, we say $x$ is $k$-{\it self-shuffling}.
 In case $k=2$, we say $x$ is {\it self-shuffling}.
 It is not difficult to see that every self-shuffling word is $k$-self-shuffling for each $k\geq 2$.

 If $x\in \A^\nats$ is $k$-self-shuffling, then there exists at least one word $s\in \{1,2,\ldots ,k\}^{\nats}$ (called the {\it steering word}) which defines the shuffle.
 Typically a $k$-self-shuffling word $x$ can be shuffled in more than one way so as to reproduce itself, i.e., may define more than one steering word.
 In contrast, every word $s\in \{1,2,\ldots ,k\}^{\nats}$ is a steering word for some $k$-self-shuffling word.
 Moreover, if $s$ begins in a block of the form $a^rb$ with $a$ and $b$ distinct symbols in $\{1,2,\ldots ,k\}$, then $s$ is the steering word of a unique (up to word isomorphism) non-constant $k$-self-shuffling word $x(s)$ on an alphabet of size $r$.
 In general, the relationship between properties of $s$ and $x(s)$ is a mystery.
 For instance, it may be that $s$ is uniformly recurrent and $x(s)$ not.
+An infinite word $w$ is \emph{uniformly recurrent}, if for each its factor $u$ there exists an integer $n$ such that each factor of $w$ of length $n$ contains $u$ as its factor.
 In this paper, we are primarily interested in $k$-self-shuffling words, and less importance is placed on the corresponding steering words.
 In fact, we mainly focus on self-shuffling words, although many of the results presented here extend to general $k$.
 Thus $x\in \A^\nats$ is self-shuffling if and only if $x$ admits factorizations

 with $U_i,V_i \in \A^+$.